ElectronicCats/pawprotector/README.md

 ## Wiki

-For further details, please see the [Wiki](https://github.com/ElectronicCats/pawprotector/wiki) section.
+For more details, please see the [Wiki](https://github.com/ElectronicCats/pawprotector/wiki) section.

 ## License